websanco/liferay-learn/docs/dxp/latest/en/building-applications/data-frameworks/asset-framework/enabling-assets.md

 :lines: 64-73
 ```

 If you check the Javadocs for the [`AssetEntryLocalServiceImpl` class](https://learn.liferay.com/reference/latest/en/dxp/javadocs/portal-impl/com/liferay/portlet/asset/service/impl/AssetEntryLocalServiceImpl.html#updateEntry-long-long-java.util.Date-java.util.Date-java.lang.String-long-java.lang.String-long-long:A-java.lang.String:A-boolean-boolean-java.util.Date-java.util.Date-java.util.Date-java.util.Date-java.lang.String-java.lang.String-java.lang.String-java.lang.String-java.lang.String-java.lang.String-int-int-java.lang.Double-), you'll see that the method is overloaded.
-We use the version of `updateEntry()` that takes a `title` parameter to set the asset entry's title.
+We use the version of `updateEntry()` that takes a `title` parameter so that we can set the asset entry's title.

 Re-run Service Builder after making the change.

 ## Create an Asset Renderer

 Assets are display versions of entities, so they contain fields such as `title`, `description`, and `summary`.
 Liferay uses these fields to display assets.
 Asset renderers translate an entity into an asset via these fields.
-You must therefore create an Asset renderer class for your application.

 1. In you application, create a `-AssetRender` class that extends Liferay's `BaseJSPAssetRenderer` class.
 For example,